Transferring to Rowan-Cabarrus

 Rowan-Cabarrus requires an official transcript from transferring institutions.
 Transfer courses must be equivalent RCCC courses in descriptions and semester hours, and must have a grade of C or higher to be considered.
 Quality points will not be transferred.

 Rowan-Cabarrus will also review credits earned at post-secondary institutions outside of the United States for international students or United States citizens who have earned credits abroad.
 Please see Admission Requirements for International Students for more information.

 Students will receive notification to their Rowan-Cabarrus email account once their transcripts have been reviewed.
-Please allow three weeks for processing.
-The process will be delayed when the college is closed for holidays.
+Please allow three to five days for processing.
+The process may be delayed during peak times when students beginning Fall and Spring semesters are requesting evaluations or when the college is closed for holidays.

 Students who believe that transfer credit was overlooked may ask for a reevaluation.
 Students should email Pat Smith, Transcript Specialist (firstname.lastname@example.org) using the following format: